01 December 2014

 On December 19, 2012, I fired up the truck for the first time in close to 60 years.
 That engine is completely original and ran nice.
 After I drove him around for a while, the ring and pinion gears stripped.
 I replaced the rear differential and torque tube with a good, used unit.

 Last summer, Justin attended a few car shows and was quite a hit.
 Like Lurch, he provided a unique contrast to the don't-touch-me-unless-you-are-naked trailer queens.
-Here are some pics from the Ironstone 2014 Concours show in September 2014..
+Here is a photo of Justin at Ironstone Winery Concours D'Elegance in 2014.

 Bill Barker, the Webmaster of the VCCA, visited my house on his way home from the 2014 VCCA Route 66 Bucket Tour.
-While visiting, he took a couple of pics of Justin and video taped a ride around my neighborhood.
+While visiting, he took a video tape ride around my neighborhood.
 If you want to read the whole story about the VCCA Route 66 Bucket Tour, here is a link to the beginning of it.

 Last year, I took Justin for a "Show and Tell" day at the local high school auto shop.
 I spent the entire day.
 It was a blast!